Visualization Meditation: Techniques and Guidance for Success

 - Breathe and linger here as long as you can, really as long as you remain feeling positive in the experience you are conjuring.
 Then slowly bring yourself back to the now with your breaths.

-- It can help to write things down immediately following the visualization; whatever works to maintain your vision and focus.
+- It can help to write things down immediately following the visualization meditation; whatever works to maintain your vision and focus.
 Perhaps collecting pictures, music, anything that gets you into that high and powerful state of feeling like you are inside your new reality.

 - Adjust your actions to strengthen the communication between mind and body.
 Remember that the process is really the most important thing.
 When you focus on why you want something you will automatically change some of the behaviors that perhaps have previously hindered your progress.